Clergy and Leadership

 The Rev'd Ethan Alexander Jewett

 Fr.
 Ethan was installed as the parish's 8th Rector by the Bishop of Chicago on October 25, 2017.
 He was raised Jewish in Tampa, Florida and found the Episcopal Church in 2004 after a twenty-year break from religion.
-His recent ministry has focused on social justice concerns, such as homelessness, hunger, and immigration.

 Fr.
 Ethan received his Bachelor of Arts degree, magna cum laude, from Kalamazoo College and his Master of Arts degree from the University of Chicago, both in French literature.
 After leaving university, Fr.
 Ethan spent ten years conducting public policy, research, and advocacy at the American Academy of Pediatrics (AAP).
 In 2012, he obtained his Master of Divinity degree from Chicago Theological Seminary and his Diploma of Anglican Studies from Seabury-Western Theological Seminary.